-Under the FWAct, there is a focus on collective, as opposed to individual, bargaining.
-In order for an enterprise agreement to be approved, each employee or prospective employee must be better off under the agreement compared with an applicable modern award.
+The FW Act provides for collective, as opposed to individual, bargaining of instruments known as enterprise agreements.
+In order for an enterprise agreement to be approved by the FWC, each employee or prospective employee must be better off overall under the agreement compared with an applicable modern award.